This post was graciously sponsored by Pela in collaboration with the EWC. The review and opinions are 100% mine.

 But what if I told you don’t have to nosh flax to reap the benefits?
 At least not when it comes to the planet.

 No, I’m not talking about linen.
 I mostly cover fashion here, yes, but eco-friendly makers have been spinning fiber from flax for eons.
 That’s not a new story.
 Today, I’m set on a company that’s reimagining the seedy stuff, for phones.
-Phone cases add a little personality to an otherwise plain looking phone, and while some people look for their own custom phone case to help personalize their handsets, there are those who are trying to do this and more.
+Phone cases add a little personality to an otherwise plain looking phone, and can also be the difference between a phone surviving a drop, or someone having to spend money on a repair (although they may be able to make this less expensive if there were to buy the necessary cell phone parts themselves and then take them to the repair shop).
+Phone cases come in so many designs these days that it’s pretty easy to find one that will not only look good, but help to protect your phone.
+But, while some people may simply look for their own custom phone case to help personalize their handsets, there are those who are trying to do this and more, with the environment at the forefront of their minds when looking to purchase a new case.

 A Lesson from the Food Revolution